grant1842/resume/README.md

-# A statically generated resume using Next.js, Tailwind CSS, and TypeScript
+# A statically generated portfolio using Next.js, Tailwind CSS, and TypeScript

 ## How to use